Coffeekraken/s-activate-component/README.md

 - `--s-activate-trigger` : Specify the trigger to use to activate the component.
 Do not use quotes.
 - `--s-activate-unactivate-trigger` : Specify the trigger to use to unactivate the component.
 Do not use quotes.
+- `--s-activate-trigger-touch` : Specify the trigger to use to activate the component on touch devices.
+Do not use quotes.
+- `--s-activate-unactivate-trigger-touch` : Specify the trigger to use to unactivate the component on touch devices.
+Do not use quotes.

 Here's an example: